d1mnewz/interviews/README.md

 * Public API versioning

 # Non-technical
 * What motivates you?
 * What do you think of technical conferences/meetups?
 Are they important and why?
 * [Why are you looking for a job?](Answers/Non-technical/Why%20are%20you%20looking%20for%20a%20job.md)
 * Tell about your last project
 * What are you learning right now?
 Teach me this.
 * Last book you read
-* Why would you leave your current company?
 * How much time do you need to start working full time for us?
 * What do you do when you get stuck on some problem for too long?
 * Tell me your 3 best failures
-* Why do you want to leave your current company?
 * Describe what Human Resources means to you.
 * What is broken around you?